shamvoke/shamvoke/src/_posts/2026-08-20-a-reason-to-forget-all-your-passwords-keepassxc-vs-bitwarden.md

 ### KeePassXC Vs Bitwarden

-Here's the thing: the more I dig, the more I realized just how much these two actually have in common.
+Here's the thing: the more I used both, the more I realized just how much these two actually have in common.

 KeePassXC and Bitwarden are surprisingly close when it comes to the features that actually matter.
 Both can <u>generate strong passwords</u>, <u>autofill credentials</u>, <u>handle passkeys</u>, <u>integrate with browsers</u>, <u>store secure notes</u>, <u>organize credentials</u>, and do the basic job of a password manager extremely well.

 So this isn't really a case of KeePassXC having all the features while Bitwarden doesn't.

 Bitwarden is open source and has a very generous free plan.
-KeePassXC is also free and open source.
-Both are actively developed, both have strong security models, and both are perfectly capable password managers.
+KeePassXC is free and open source.
+Both are actively developed, and both are perfectly capable password managers.

 *If anything, Bitwarden is probably the easier recommendation for most people.*

-Install the browser extension, sign in, and your vault follows you across your websites.
+Install the browser extension, sign in, and your vault follows you across your devices.
 There's very little to think about.

 *KeePassXC takes a different approach.*

-Your vault is an encrypted `.kdbx` file that you control.
+Your vault is an encrypted `.kdbx` file.
 KeePassXC opens and manages that database locally, while you decide how the file is stored, backed up, and synchronized between your devices.

 And that's where the difference became important for me.

+#### The workflow

-I'm a web developer, and I rarely use just one browser.
+See, I rarely use one browser.
+How is that an issue?

 Let's say I have two computers, each with two browsers, plus my Android phone.